michaelobi99/PPMC-List-version-/README.md

 The compression efficiency was slightly improved after implenting exclusion.

 Memory Usage:
-The memory requirement for the PPM is very large, and increases with increasing context length.
+The memory requirement for the PPM is very large.
+However with the use of a list instead os a vector in the trie, the memory consumption was reduced by an order of ~50

 Compression speed:
 The compression speed of this implementation averages at about 1.7 mb/second.